Alvin Fortes: Vitesse

 On 10 December 2014, Fortes signed a two-and-a-half-year contract with Eredivisie side Vitesse, but being assigned to the youth squad until the end of the campaign.
 Only two months later, his contract was rescinded.

 International career

 Fortes was born in the Netherlands and is of Cape Verdean descent and has expressed his willingness to represent Cape Verde internationally.

 Fortes made his professional debut for the Cape Verde national team in a friendly 3–2 win over Algeria on 1 June 2018.

-After seven years hiatus, Fortes make his return to the national team in a friendly match against Malaysia on 29 May 2025.
+After seven years hiatus, Fortes made his return to the national team in a friendly match against Malaysia on 29 May 2025.